 - Fear.
-In fear, the mouth and eyes are open; eyebrows are raised, and nostrils are sometimes flared.
+In fear, the mouth and eyes are open, eyebrows are raised and nostrils are sometimes flared.

 - Anger.
-Anger involves lowered eyebrows, a wrinkled forehead, tensed eyelids and tensed lips.
+Anger involves lowered eyebrows, a wrinkled forehead, tensed eyelids, and tensed lips.

 - Disgust.
-A look of disgust includes nose scrunching, raising the upper lip, downcast eyebrows, and narrowed eyes.
+A look of disgust includes nose scrunching, raising of the upper lip, downcast eyebrows, and narrowed eyes.